brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify adding a bookmark domain, subpaths is retained and you are successfully able to visit the domain subpath in a new tab
 - [ ] Verify adding bookmark for many open tabs works.
 Ensured opening all bookmarks in `Saved tabs` folder will load all the tabs
 - [ ] Verify import and export bookmarks works
+- [ ] Verify browser data such as bookmarks, history and passwords are ported over when using `Import Browsing Data` flow

 ## Favorites